 I’ve made some great recipes this week.
 Oddly most seemed to have the word “crack” in them.
 I got a bit carried away with those types of recipes.
 It’s hard not to because they’re so easy and wicked delicious at the same time.
 Plus they contain chocolate so that is a surefire hit.

 I hope you’ve enjoyed Christmas Week as much as we have.
 So many amazing recipes to peruse and check out.
 I cannot get over how many recipes I whipped up this week.
-Not to mention how many recipe I’ve tasted and perfected this week.
+Not to mention how many recipes I’ve tasted and perfected this week.
 I’m honestly surprised I can fit through the door at this point.

 No matter how many calories were consumed one thing is certain, I could not ask for better partners in crime for this amazing event.
 The bloggers involved with Christmas Week stepped up and blew my mind every single day.
 So THANK YOU to all my lovely friends who joined me this week!

-A huge shout out to Aly of Cooking In Stilettos and Aloha Flavor for helping me update recipe links this week.
+A huge shout out to Aly of Cooking In Stilettos for helping me update recipe links this week.
 It’s a big job to go through posts every day to ensure all posts went up and had correct information.
 Aly stepped up when my week spun out of control for personal reasons.
 Thank you Alycat!

 A bunch of us bloggers got together to chip in on a killer prize for Christmas Week.
 We’re giving away 1 x $500 Amazon Gift Card, 1 x $250 Amazon Gift Card, and 1 x $50 Amazon Gift Card.
 You heard that right. $800 in prizes for Christmas Week.
 We’ll pull 3 winners, one for each prize.